ajwills72/rminr/docs/using-projects.md

 ## Perform Bayesian t-test
 ttestBF(formula = income ~ sex, data = data.frame(cpsdata))
 ```

+<a name="download"></a>

+### Downloading files from RStudio Online

+In order to use files from RStudio Online in other applications (e.g. Microsoft Office, LibreOffice), you'll need to download them.
+Here's how:

+1. Click on the 'Files' tab in RStudio Online, and click the tick box to select your file (it will have whatever filename you just gave it.).

+2. Click on "More" (next to the little blue gear wheel), and then "Export...".

+3. Click "Download".
+The file will now be in the Downloads folder of your computer.

 ___

 This material is distributed under a [Creative Commons](https://creativecommons.org/) licence.
 CC-BY-SA 4.0.